timboudreau/scamper/README.md

 instead of TCP as their network transport, using [Netty](http://netty.io) under the hood.

+An example chat application can be [found here](https://github.com/timboudreau/scamper-chat).

 Servers and clients can register `MessageType`s and `MessageHandler`s that receive messages of those types.
 Each message sent or received by this library has a 3-byte header identifying the message type, which is used to